 Shine Lawyers - we're here to help

-If you've suffered a sporting injury, whether on or off the field, we're here to help.
-Our lawyers are compensation expertsand offer obligation-free initial consultations to discuss your legal rights.
-Get in touch so we can help you right wrong.
+If you've suffered a sporting injury, because someone else didn’t provide the appropriate level of care, and your injury is significantly serious, you may be entitled to compensation.
+Our lawyers are compensation experts and offer obligation-free initial consultations to discuss your legal rights.
+Contact us online so we can help you right wrong.